 This kind of desk often includes storage solutions to optimize your living space.

-These are designed specifically to accommodate desktop computer, which is why they have a rollout try for a keyboard and mouse.
+These are designed specifically to accommodate desktop computers, which is why they have a rollout try for a keyboard and mouse.

 Most have a slot or shelf designed to securely hold your computer tower in place on one side, and storage shelves or drawers on the other.

-These desks usually measure 50 inches wide by 25 inches deep, but come in smaller sizes that make them suitable for small home office spaces.
+These desks usually measure 48 inches wide by 25 inches deep, but do also come in smaller sizes that make them suitable for small home office spaces.